dynamicguy/mw-docs/docs/dashboard/catalog/products.md

 Variants are the most important objects in your shop.
 All operations on cart or stock utilize variants.
 Even if you do not set up multiple variants for your product, the store will create one under the hood.

 To explain the difference, we will use a bookstore example.
-Let's imagine you are an owner and one of your products is a book titled "Introduction to MajorityWorld".
+Let's imagine you are an owner and one of your products is a book titled "Introduction to DrikGallery".

 The book is available in hard and soft cover, so there would be _2 product variants_.